gRPC vs Kafka

 - Client Streaming RPC: Client sends a stream of messages to the server.

-- Bidirectional Streaming RPC: Call is initiated by the client that opens a two-way stream where both sides can send messages independently.
+- Bidirectional Streaming RPC: A two-way stream where both sides can send messages independently.

 Kafka